 Hence, the poker experience is quite realistic as the gameplay follows real-money Texas Hold’em play in detail.
 The only minor mistake we could find is that every bet is called a “raise” by any player.
 But then if you’ve ever sat at a casino poker table there was probably someone who didn’t know the difference there, too.

-Poker in Red Dead Redemption 2: Masterfully Done
+Poker in Red Dead Redemption 2 is Masterfully Done

-The integration of poker into RDR2 has been masterfully done.
+The integration of poker into RDR2 has been masterfully done, way better than in Red Dead Redemption 1.
 It won’t be easy to make it any more realistic without involving real people.
 No matter if you’re a beginner or an advanced player you’ll have some fun sitting in a saloon, downing a couple of whiskies and playing cards.
 Your opponents will be crooks, thieves, thugs, bandits, racketeers – and some, we assume, are good people.

-- You must play poker to complete the main story missions
+- You must play poker to complete the RDR2 main story missions

 - You can play poker to have some fun and complete the challenges